What you need to know for the Maize vs. Maize South game at Riverfront Stadium

 Parking is available on a first-come, first-served basis in lots A, B, the Ice Rink, and across the river.
 No tailgating is allowed.

 Riverfront Stadium is a cashless facility.
-The Teams stores and concession stands only accept credit, debit, or mobile pay.
+The Team stores and concession stands only accept credit, debit, or mobile pay.

 You can exchange cash for a prepaid card at either team store.
 Cash-to-Card Ready Station kiosks are available in both stores.